FraunhoferIWES/foxes/foxes_typehint_plan.md

 - Final AST audit: `69` Python files checked, `0` typed-field hits.
 - Revalidation: core mypy passed (`24` files) and focused tests passed (`27 passed, 2 skipped`); engines mypy passed (`11` files) and focused tests passed (`38 passed, 1 skipped`); algorithms mypy passed (`22` files) and focused tests passed (`3 passed`); farm-layout mypy passed (`12` files) and the focused input smoke test passed (`1 passed`).
 - Supplemental grep: empty for the revalidated scopes apart from documented multiline Python-signature false positives in `foxes/core/engine.py` and algorithm signatures; the AST audit is authoritative for docstrings.
-- Result: core, engines, and algorithms are restored to complete; input remains in progress.
+- Result at the time: core, engines, and algorithms were complete; this entry is superseded by the authoritative completion status for input above.
-- Next action: continue the `foxes.input` remediation queue, then run the same package-wide AST audit before advancing to `foxes.utils`.
+- Superseded: the package-wide input audit was completed successfully; `foxes.input` is complete and the next package is `foxes.utils`.

 ### Historical core validation note (2026-08-14)